-Estrich, Susan: KABC, 1991-97.
+ESTRICH, Susan: KABC, 1991-97.
 Susan was the national campaign manager for the Michael Dukakis Presidential campaign.
+She was the first female president of the Harvard Law review.
 She teaches at USC.

 Evans, Don: SEE Darryl Evans

-Evans, Monica: KFI.
-Monica was part of the news organization at KFI.
+Evans, Monika: KFI, 2001.
+Monika was part of the news organization at KFI.

 Evans, Scott: XTRA, 1959-61; KDAY, 1966.
 On his retirement, Scott worked for Albert and James photographers in Santa Ana.

 Evans, Scott: KLAC, 1989-90.
 Scott worked afternoon drive at KLAC when it was a Country station and he's now a voiceover artist.